Nagendra1997/mesibo-documentation/scripting.md

 }
 ```

+The further sections of this document will explain the usage of using various classes you can use in your script,their properties and methods in detail.

 ## Mesibo
 The core class `Mesibo` defines a set of callbacks and utilities that you can use to send messages, get message flags, receive messages, etc.